LambdaGaming/ToolGun/SETUP.md

 # Software Setup
 ## [Main Program](https://github.com/lambdagaming/toolgun)
 The main tool gun program can be downloaded by typing `git clone https://github.com/lambdagaming/toolgun` in the terminal.
-Once you have it downloaded, navigate to the directory it was saved in and type `python toolgun/main.py` in the terminal, or alternatively make the ToolGun.sh file executable and run it.
+Once you have it downloaded, navigate to the toolgun directory and type `python main.py` in the terminal, or alternatively make the ToolGun.sh file executable and run it.

 ## Python 3.7+